bahmutov/cypress-examples/docs/recipes/add-data-assertion.md

   // use the built-in Chai-jQuery "have.data" assertion
   // https://www.chaijs.com/plugins/chai-jquery/
   .should('have.data', 'testId', 'first')
-  // unfortunately, we can no longer work with the element
+  // because the assertion is "complete" and checked the value
-  // since the assertion yields the value of the data attribute .should('equal', 'first')
+  // the yielded value is the original element .should('have.text', 'first')
+  .and('match', 'li')
 ```

 We can add our own assertion to verify the "data-test-id" attribute (with optional value), and yield the original element to keep chaining commands to it.